GU-Q Faculty Fellowship

-Uday Chandra is an Assistant Professor of Government.
+Uday Chandra is an Assistant Professor of Government at Georgetown University in Qatar.
 He received his B.A. in economics from Grinnell College and his PhD in political science from Yale University in 2013.
 He is interested in state-society relations, power and resistance, political violence, agrarian change, and the philosophy of the social sciences.
 His work has been published in the Law & Society Review, Critical Sociology, Social Movement Studies, New Political Science, The Journal of Contemporary Asia, Contemporary South Asia, and The Indian Economic & Social History Review.
 He has co-edited volumes and journal special issues on caste hierarchies, the ethics of self-making, the politics of the poor, and social movements in India.
 His first book, Resistance as Negotiation: Making States and Tribes in Modern India, is forthcoming with Stanford University Press.

 As a CIRS-GUQ fellow, Uday will be working on a second book, tentatively titled Fascism 2.0: Lessons from Democracy in India.
 It will trace how and why a heterogeneous multi-ethnic, multi-religious society has been recast under democratic conditions as a homogeneous mono-cultural, mono-religious polity by (i) denying or accommodating internal differentiation along caste, gender, and linguistic lines and (ii) by violent or silent subjugation of Muslim and Christian minorities.
 The book will also draw certain lessons from India's democratic experience, particularly how democracy sans liberalism, the new global norm, may drift towards a digitally-savvy and sustainable fascism 2.0.